Campaign of the Month: October 2017

 Hell, it doesn’t matter.
 It’s worth it, just like this damned good wine.

 His thoughts turned back to his nationally circulating piece.
 It had taken him six years of hard investigation.
 Well, some of it was hard.
-After all, the line between artistic license and libel had long ago became fuzzy for Jean-Marc, just like how his head felt from the bottle of red.
+After all, the line between artistic license and libel had long ago become fuzzy for Jean-Marc, just like how his head felt from the bottle of red.
 But the fuzziness helped him look past the bribes, false credentials, and blackmail.
 Just the usual ‘tabloid tricks’.
 It wasn’t his most solid piece of investigative journalism.
 It had holes, some of which were pretty gaping.
-He could have spent some more time on it, verified all his sources, double-checked the purported facts and dates.
+He could have spent more time on it, verified all his sources, double-checked the purported facts and dates.
 But six years is a fucking long time–long enough.
 And there’s bills to pay.
 The boys at Harrah’s don’t let you play for free.
 Here and there, he may have ‘gilded a few lilies’, thrown in a few names of priests who might have been honest, good, and innocent men versus child-sodomists and nun-rapists.
 Then again, he didn’t really believe that honest, good, or innocent men existed.

 So even if they didn’t molest some choir boy–, Jean-Marc rationalized to himself as he stepped onto Camp Street, –they were probably up to something else.
 That’s just life–a big bucket of shit we’re all swimming in.
 Ain’t nobody clean, so you’re either eating it or shoveling the shit.